gorepo-cli/gorepo-cli/README.md

 ### Description

-Creates a monorepo at the current work directory
+Initialize a new monorepo at the working directory

 ### Usage